farwaali08/Credit_Risk_Analysis/README.md

    * High_risk Precision: `7%`
    * High_risk Recall/Sensitivity: `91%`
    * High_risk F1: `14%`
-   * This model best performing, with a balanced accuracy test scored of`92.5%`.
+   * This model is the best performing, with a balanced accuracy test scored of`92.5%`.
 It surpassed all other models in every category.

+## SUMMARY

+The data indicates that amongst all the models observed, **EasyEnsembleClassifier** is the best performer, as it has the highest overall scores, as well as in the category of interest, high_risk, where it is able to detect over 90% of high_risk cases.
+All models have displayed weak precision in the high_risk category.

+With that being said, none of the above algorithms are recommended for predicting credit risk, as even the best-performing algorithm falls a little short in a practical setting.
+There is still a fairly large percentage (~10%) of high_risk cases that were misclassified, and this may result in financial